 BEFORE READING, YOU ALSO MIGHT WANT TO READ ONE OF THE WEB PAGES BELOW.

 Beliefs I Had Before I Begin to Study Genesis

-Outline of Genesis
+Outline of Genesis with link to commentaries.

 A map of the ancient world during the time of Genesis.